rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

 **Zebra mobile computers running Android 10 are able to access both the serial number and IMEI** however applications need to be **explicitly granted the ability** to do so and use a proprietary API.

+To access to this API, you must first register your application using the AccessMgr MX's CSP.
+You can do it using StageNow, more details here: https://github.com/darryncampbell/EMDK-DeviceIdentifiers-Sample Or you can use this wrapper that will automatically register your application if it is necessary.

-To access the serial number and IMEI file on Zebra Android devices running Android 10 or higher, first declare a new permission in your AndroidManifest.xml
+To use this helper on Zebra Android devices running Android 10 or higher, first declare a new permission in your AndroidManifest.xml

 ```xml
 <uses-permission android:name="com.zebra.provider.READ"/>